ezasm-org/ezasm/README.md

 ### To build EzASM from the command line:

-- clone the EzASM repository locally `$ git clone https://github.com/ezasm-org/EzASM.git`
+- Clone this repository locally: `$ git clone https://github.com/ezasm-org/EzASM.git`
-- navigate to the repository's root directory `$ cd /ezasm`
+- Navigate to your clone's root directory using the `cd` command
-- run this command to build the project using Maven:`$ mvn clean compile assembly:single`
+- Build the project using Maven: `$ mvn clean compile assembly:single`
-- run this command to run your build:`$ java -jar target/*full.jar`
+- Run your build: `$ java -jar target/*full.jar`

 ### To run EzASM from IDE: